Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 I recommend this trip.

 The key to staying comfortable while on an active trip is layering.
 To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
 The gear list has been created to help you choose your equipment for the trip.
-View the Gear List PDF.
+View the Gear List.

 Please click to view Trip Report PDFs.